When should I start investing in Mutual Funds?

 Imagine asking a travel agent, “How should I choose my mode of transport?”
 The first thing he/she will say is, “Depends on where you want to go.”
 If I were to travel to a distance of 5 kms, an auto rickshaw might be the best option, while for a journey from New Delhi to Kochi, a flight might be the best.
 Read more

 The performance of a particular scheme of a Mutual Fund is denoted by Net Asset Value (NAV).
 In simple words, NAV is the market value of the securities held by the scheme.
 Mutual Funds invest the money collected from investors in securities markets.
-Since market value of securities changes every day, NAV of a scheme also varies on day to day basis.
 Read more

 Some people like to play safe and opt for familiar options.
 Suppose you are in a new restaurant.
 The menu has exotic dishes, but you still order something familiar just to be sure you don’t regret it later.
 You may choose a regular ‘Paneer Kathi Roll’ over a ‘Couscous Paneer Salad’ to be safe.
 Read more